Didier Paass: Club career

 Paass was born in Lomé.
 He played with French clubs Red Star Saint-Ouen and Olympique Noisy-le-Sec, German TSV Aindling, Bosnian NK Posušje and Aris Limassol in Cyprus.
 During the season 2009–10 he played with French Championnat National side Amiens SC.
 In summer 2010 he joined Jura Sud Lavans.
 In seasons 2012 and 2013 he played at the Réunion Premier League side SS Saint-Louisienne, who became league winners in 2012.

 International career

-Paass has made eight appearances for the Togo national team.
+Paass made eight appearances for the Togo national team.